-A cochlear implant is not a natural device that replaces your ear.
-It's a medical device that helps you hear.
-It is surgically implanted to bypass the outer and middle ears to stimulate the hearing nerve directly
+A Cochlear Implant is not a natural device that replaces your ear.
+It's a medical device that serves to help and assist you to hear.
+It is surgically implanted to bypass the outer and middle ears to stimulate the hearing nerve and communicates with your brain